colonyos/colonies/README.md

 ]
 ```

-### Get the private key of a Colony (or a Computer)
+### Get the private key of a Colony (or a Colony Runtime)
 ```
 $ ./bin/colonies keychain privatekey --id 2770116b0d66a71840a4513bec52707c4a26042462b62e0830497724f7d37773
 4b24941ca1d85fb1ff055e81fad7dba97471e756bebc38e03e657c738f0e1224
 ```

-### Register a new Colony Computer
+### Register a new Colony Runtime
-Only the colony owner is allowed to register a new Colony computer.
+Only the colony owner is allowed to register a new Colony Runtimes.
 ```
-$ ./bin/colonies computer register --colonyid 2770116b0d66a71840a4513bec52707c4a26042462b62e0830497724f7d37773 --spec ./examples/computer.json
+$ ./bin/colonies runtime register --colonyid 2770116b0d66a71840a4513bec52707c4a26042462b62e0830497724f7d37773 --spec ./examples/runtime.json
 4c60e0e108690dc034a3f3c6e369e63e077aa4c9795cf46c531938efc4e67243
 ```